-As noted under "The "principal-to-principal" clearing model" in Part One A, as a clearing broker of the CCP, we are required to transfer assets to the CCP in respect of the CCP Transactions related to your Client Transactions.
+As noted under "The clearing model" in Part One A, as a clearing broker of the CCP, we are required to transfer assets to the CCP in respect of the CCP Transactions related to your Client Transactions.
 CCPs only accept certain types of liquid cash and non-cash assets as margin.